cloudfoundry/go-diodes/README.md

-# diodes
+![diode][diode-logo]

 [![GoDoc][go-doc-badge]][go-doc] [![travis][travis-badge]][travis]

 Diodes are ring buffers manipulated via atomics.

 Diodes are optimized for high throughput scenarios where losing data is acceptable.
-Unlike a channel, a diode will overwrite data in lieu of blocking.
+Unlike a channel, a diode will overwrite data on writes in lieu of blocking.
 A diode does its best to not "push back" on the producer.
 In other words, invoking `Set()` on a diode never blocks.

 ### Example